-On review of audited financial statements for FY 2018-19, it has been noted that the school has reported total liability of INR 2,30,83,923 towards gratuity and INR 64,07,012 towards leave encashment as on 31.03.2019 while the school has invested INR 1,33,85,003 in group gratuity scheme of LIC and provided the proof of such investment.
+On review of audited financial statements for FY 2018-19, it has been noted that the school has reported total liability of INR 2,30,83,923 towards gratuity and INR 64,07,012 towards leave encashment as on 31.03.2019 while the school has invested INR 1,25,49,829 in group gratuity scheme of LIC as on 31.03.2009.
 The investment with LIC qualifies as plan assets within the meaning of AS-15 issued by ICAI.
-Therefore, this investment of INR 1,33,85,003 has been considered while deriving the fund position of the school.
-However, the school has not invested in any plan assets towards leave encashment.
+Therefore, this investment of INR 1,25,49,829 has been considered while deriving the fund position of the school.
+However, the school has not invested any in plan assets towards leave encashment.
+Therefore, amount of INR 33,00,000 proposed by towards gratuity and leave encashment has not been considered while deriving the fund position of the school.